Accepting Payments as a Personal Trainer: Step-by-Step Guide

 There are positives and drawbacks to working as a salaried employee at a big-box gym.
 The hourly rates for personal training are commonly lower than would be the case if you set your own rates.
 Some trainers might charge $11 to $20 per hour for training sessions, which pales in comparison to the $60 someone may charge when working as an independent operator.

-The positives to working at a big-box gym are the clients would be assigned to you.
+The positives of working at a big-box gym are the clients would be assigned to you.
 People book through the gym and then you would be “given” a client.
 The supply of clients is consistent thanks to the huge advertising investments these gyms engage in.
 And then there are other potential benefits:

 – Compensation beyond salary